Alfresco/docs-alfresco/desktop-sync/1.16/using/sharing.md

     ![]({% link desktop-sync/images/ds-shared-file-adw.png %}){:height="277px" width="562px"}

-4. (Optional): To set an expiry date for the shared link, first tick the **Set expiry date** check box, and then adjust the date using the up and down arrows.
+4. (Optional): To set an expiry date for the shared link, first tick the **Set Expiry Date** check box, and then adjust the date using the up and down arrows.

-    To remove an expiry date, remove the tick from the **Set expiry date** check box.
+    To remove an expiry date, remove the tick from the **Set Expiry Date** check box.

 5. Click **Close**.